Surveillance Pricing Index SPX

 FTC Section 6(b) study · Active

-July 23, 2024 — present.
+July 23, 2024 to present.
 The Federal Trade Commission issued compulsory orders to eight intermediary firms (Mastercard, JPMorgan Chase, Accenture, McKinsey, PROS, Revionics, Bloomreach, Task Software) requiring disclosure of how consumer data feeds individualized pricing systems sold to retailers.
 The January 2025 staff perspective found these intermediaries worked with 250+ client businesses across retail, grocery, hospitality, and travel.

 In April 2026 testimony before Congress, FTC leadership confirmed staff work on surveillance pricing continues and the agency is assessing whether additional disclosures may be required when pricing is highly personalized or driven by consumer data.